miketehranian/miketehranian.github.io/index.md

 Implementation of [Cross Correlation](https://en.wikipedia.org/wiki/Cross-correlation) (or a Convolution), [Image Gradients](https://en.wikipedia.org/wiki/Image_gradient), and Padded Reflect Borders using only NumPy and no OpenCV libraries.

 ### Feature Detection and Matching using OpenCV
-Used OpenCV library to generate [ORB feature descriptors](https://en.wikipedia.org/wiki/Oriented_FAST_and_rotated_BRIEF) and to match the most similar keypoints across different images.
+Used OpenCV library to generate [ORB feature descriptors](https://en.wikipedia.org/wiki/Oriented_FAST_and_rotated_BRIEF) and to match the most similar key points across different images.

 ### Panoramas
 Used [RANSAC algorithm](https://en.wikipedia.org/wiki/Random_sample_consensus) in OpenCV to find the [Homography matrix](https://en.wikipedia.org/wiki/Homography_(computer_vision)) between multiple images in order to create a panoramic image.